-- Log only trace events you are really interested in. - Disable uninteresting events via the --disable option to ntraceud or via the Events tab of the Daemon Definition dialog in the ntrace tool. - Invoke ntrace only with the trace event files that are essential to your analysis. - Once ntrace is launched, select a data region of interest and discard all other events to reduce the working set size by selecting the Discard Events... option from the Events menu of a display page.
+- Log only trace events you are really interested in. - Disable uninteresting events via the --disable option to ntraceud, the --events option to ntracekd command lines or via the Events tab of the Daemon dialog in the ntrace tool. - Invoke ntrace only with the trace event files that are essential to your analysis.

-• Operate the daemons in file-wrap or buffer-wrap modes to reduce data set size in favor of keeping the most recent events.
+- Once ntrace is launched, select a data region of interest and discard all other events to reduce the working set size by selecting the Discard Events... option from the Events menu of a display page. - Operate the daemons in file-wrap or buffer-wrap modes to reduce data set size in favor of keeping the most recent events.